UniFormal/uniformal.github.io/doc/setup/index.md

 In case you are a student, note that you can freely get the Ultimate version by verification of your student status.
 Consult the JetBrains homepage for more details.

+Alternatively, you can still use [jEdit](http://www.jedit.org/) as your development IDE.
+See [this article describing the setup of jEdit with MMT](jedit).

 ### 3. Install Git

-MMT uses git internally, so make sure it is installed.
+MMT uses [git](https://git-scm.com/) internally, so make sure it is installed.

 ### 4. Install MMT